DataFire/Integrations/integrations/generated/google_dataproc/README.md

   * projectId `string`: Required.
 The ID of the Google Cloud Platform project that the job belongs to.

 ### JobScheduling
-* JobScheduling `object`: Job scheduling options.Beta Feature: These options are available for testing purposes only.
-They may be changed before final release.
+* JobScheduling `object`: Job scheduling options.
   * maxFailuresPerHour `integer`: Optional.
 Maximum number of times per hour a driver may be restarted as a result of driver terminating with non-zero code before job is reported failed.A job may be reported as thrashing if driver exits with non-zero code 4 times within 10 minute window.Maximum value is 10.

 ### JobStatus
 * JobStatus `object`: Cloud Dataproc job status.
-  * details `string`: Output-only.
+  * details `string`: Output only.
 Optional job state details, such as an error description if the state is <code>ERROR</code>.
-  * state `string` (values: STATE_UNSPECIFIED, PENDING, SETUP_DONE, RUNNING, CANCEL_PENDING, CANCEL_STARTED, CANCELLED, DONE, ERROR, ATTEMPT_FAILURE): Output-only.
+  * state `string` (values: STATE_UNSPECIFIED, PENDING, SETUP_DONE, RUNNING, CANCEL_PENDING, CANCEL_STARTED, CANCELLED, DONE, ERROR, ATTEMPT_FAILURE): Output only.
 A state message specifying the overall job state.
-  * stateStartTime `string`: Output-only.
+  * stateStartTime `string`: Output only.
 The time when this state was entered.
-  * substate `string` (values: UNSPECIFIED, SUBMITTED, QUEUED, STALE_STATUS): Output-only.
+  * substate `string` (values: UNSPECIFIED, SUBMITTED, QUEUED, STALE_STATUS): Output only.
 Additional state information, which includes status reported by the agent.

 ### ListClustersResponse
 * ListClustersResponse `object`: The list of all clusters in a project.
-  * clusters `array`: Output-only.
+  * clusters `array`: Output only.
 The clusters in the project.
     * items [Cluster](#cluster)
-  * nextPageToken `string`: Output-only.
+  * nextPageToken `string`: Output only.
 This token is included in the response if there are more results to fetch.
 To fetch additional results, provide this value as the page_token in a subsequent ListClustersRequest.

 ### ListJobsResponse
 * ListJobsResponse `object`: A list of jobs in a project.
-  * jobs `array`: Output-only.
+  * jobs `array`: Output only.
 Jobs list.
     * items [Job](#job)
   * nextPageToken `string`: Optional.
 This token is included in the response if there are more results to fetch.
 To fetch additional results, provide this value as the page_token in a subsequent <code>ListJobsRequest</code>.